LindaMarko/LindaMarko/README.md

 # Hello and welcome!

-- 👩‍💻 I’m currently working as a Junior Frontend Developer at Vaimo.
-- 🎓 I studied JavaScript development at IT Högskola in Stockholm (2021-2023).
-- 📧 How to reach me: lindamarko.dev@gmail.com
+- 📧 How to reach me: lindamarko.design@gmail.com
 - 💻 LinkedIn: https://www.linkedin.com/in/linda-marko/

-#### Skills: JavaScript, HTML, CSS, React, Next.js, TypeScript, Vue.js, Tailwind CSS, Responsive Design, UI Design, Figma, Node.js, Express, MongoDB, Git, GitHub, Bitbucket, Agile Development and more to come..

 <!--